 Removing barriers to vet visits start at home

 One of the main reasons why many cats don’t get the veterinary care they need is that going to the vet visit can be an ordeal for both cat and guardian, and the stress begins long before the cat even gets to the veterinary clinic.
 Even the anticipation of a vet visit can make cat guardians anxious, and cats, being the sensitive creatures they are, will pick up on that anxiety.
 Getting the cat into the carrier is yet another barrier.

-Please watch the video below to see what Jackson and Dr. Colleran are doing to help get more cats to the vet’s.
-You can also find information on the website of the American Association of Feline Practitioners.
+You can find additional information on the website of the American Association of Feline Practitioners.
 The brochure titled Getting Your Cat to the Veterinarian: Reducing the Stress of Veterinary Visits for You and Your Cat provides detailed tips for cat guardians.